 Through GAIN, DOE – in close coordination with NRC – will provide nuclear technology developers with licensing support.
 While this will take a variety of forms and continue to evolve as technologies mature, a few initial actions are listed below.

 Navigating NRC's Light Water Reactor (LWR) Centric General Design Criteria

 DOE and NRC are engaged in a joint initiative to address key challenges faced by advanced (non-LWR) technologies when navigating NRC's LWR-centric General Design Criteria requirements during their design, licensing, construction, and testing efforts.
 The guidance being developed in this initiative is intended to provide a number of benefits, including:

-Convening Second Workshop on Advanced Non-Light Water Reactors
+Convening Third Workshop on Advanced Non-Light Water Reactors

 NRC-DOE Advanced Non-Light Water Reactors Workshop